unclereeemus/ytmp/README.md

 		* fzf bindings: tab: toggle selection; shift-tab: deselect-all; ctrl-j:jump

 		* entries are moved in the order they are selected or the order of the args sent

+  -c ...	alternative to -m c
+  -R ...	alternative to -m r

   E 		edit the queue in nvim and source rc from "$XDG_CONFIG_HOME/nvim/ytmp.vim"